-This note is aimed at PEC members as I ran for the role of Director for District 3 in 2017.
-Though I didn't win, I enjoyed the experience and appreciate the support of all those who provided signatures so that I could be included on the ballot.
+I ran for the role of Director for District 3 in 2017.
+Though I didn't win, I enjoyed the experience and appreciated the support of all those who provided signatures so that I could be included on the ballot.

 I sought election because I think this will be an important and interesting time to be part of the PEC.
 The industry is in the midst of rapid change and technological developments are presenting interesting opportunities and challenges.
 Such periods are when it is most meaningful to participate in an industry.
 The management team and the staff under John Hewa seemed to have done well, adding new services, improving delivered value, lowering rates...I had hoped to participate in strengthening those trends, even if disappointed by Mr. Hewa's sudden departure.